George C. McGhee: Retirement

 In 1989, McGhee donated his villa in Alanya, Turkey to Georgetown University.
-Today it is known as the McGhee Center for Eastern Mediterranean Studies, and welcomes students each spring.
+It was known as the McGhee Center for Eastern Mediterranean Studies, and welcomed students each spring.
 His estate, Farmer's Delight in Loudoun County, Virginia, is operated by the McGhee Foundation as a museum, research center and meeting facility.
 It is listed on the National Register of Historic Places.

 McGhee died of pneumonia on July 4, 2005, at the age of 93 at Loudoun Hospital Center in Leesburg, Virginia.